-- You’d write the text of the book in your preferred word processor.
+- Write the text of the book in your preferred word processor.

-- You’d choose a cover.
+- Choose a cover.
 You can either pay someone on Fiver or 99 Designs to create a cover, or Amazon’s Kindle Direct Publishing has a wizard that walks you right through it, free of charge.

-- Upload your book’s text and cover to Amazon, and tell them what you want to charge for it.
+- Upload your book’s text and cover to Amazon.
+It’ll walk you through pricing your eBook.

 - That’s it!
 Now you’re a published author!